-A range of stress and scenario tests are considered as part of the Company's Plan, with the results of these demonstrating that, after consideration of any management actions that may be required to restore surplus in extreme scenarios, the Company retains a SII surplus post a stress.
-The stress and scenario tests performed by the Company, have considered potential impacts including from the most significant risks to the Company of counterparty credit risk (arising from both the quota share arrangement in place with its parent company and the participation in the Group catastrophe reinsurance programme) and operational risks (arising from outsourcing operations and /or internal failings.)
-The Company also considers and is inherently considered within the SST that is completed by its parent company.
+A range of SST is considered by the Company, with the results demonstrating that, after consideration of any management actions that may be required to restore surplus in extreme scenarios, the Company retains a SII surplus post stress.
+The stress and scenario tests performed by the Company, have considered potential impacts including the most significant risks to the Company of counterparty credit risk (arising from both the quota share arrangement in place with its parent company and the participation in the Group catastrophe reinsurance programme) and operational risks (arising from outsourcing operations and internal failings).

-A range of assumptions are made in the development of stress and scenario tests and the measurement of resilience to such events.
+A range of assumptions are made in the development of SST and the measurement of resilience to such events.
 These assumptions are defined by suitable experts and, where applicable, by the PRA.